IronCoreLabs/davenport/README.md

 // or:
 val finalResult = CouchConnection.exec(operations)

-// and in either case the result will be the same (although we couch stores a CAS value and the
+// and in either case the result will be the same except for the hashVer
-// mem implementation uses a hash to do something similar and these will not be the same in
-// the returned DbValue hashVer field)
-)
 ```

 * This also has some nice short-circuiting properties.
 If you have a DB error early on, continued DB operations will halt (unless you prefer otherwise).